 Efter kurset skal den studerende være i stand til:

-- Critically reflect upon and discuss the role of design in the transition towards ecologically sustainable futures
+- Reflect upon and discuss the role of digital design in the transition towards a sustainable future

 Ordinary examExam type: